What’s The Link between Testosterone Deficiency And Erectile Dysfunction

 Men sometimes have trouble getting an erection when they are stressed, drink too much, or smoke.
 This is normal.
 However, if this problem happens more than half the time, it might be erectile dysfunction (ED), which needs proper treatment.

 ED affects about one in five men in the EU and can be caused by various reasons, including low testosterone levels.
-To treat ED, it's important to find out the exact cause.
+To treat ED, it's essential to determine the exact cause.

 This article will explain the connection between low testosterone and ED and how it can be treated.